-Use the financial time series graphical user interface (GUI) to analyze your time series data and display the results graphically without resorting to the command line.
-The GUI lets you visualize the data and the results at the same time.
+Use the Financial Time Series GUI to analyze your time series data and display the results graphically without resorting to the command line.
+The Financial Time Series GUI lets you visualize the data and the results at the same time.

 Using the Financial Time Series GUI discusses how to use this GUI.